 Beach rest in the Crimea is possible all year round.
 Although the average temperature here is higher than in most regions of Russia, relaxing beach vacation is only possible in the summer.

 The high tourist season in almost the entire territory of Crimea is necessary for the period may-October.
 In this may June, though the warmer months, bathing is not very well suited, since the water has no time to warm up.
 The peak beach season is July-September.
 The water at this time well warmed, also reduced the amount of precipitation.
 In the second half of September and October comes the so-called Indian summer, when the sea is still warm enough for swimming, but the air begins to cool, the evening temperature falls, and even have to dress warmly.
-Some of the resorts on the tourist infrastructure in the end santarpia begins to scorciatoia.
+At some resorts, tourist infrastructure at the end of September congealing.

 The off-season or off-season runs from November to April.
 At this time a beach holiday, with rare exception, impossible, but it's a great time for excursions, sightseeing.